RAILS: A Robust Adversarial Immune-inspired Learning System: Introduction

 $\bullet$ RAILS evolves the distribution via mutation and cross-over mechanisms and is not restricted to $\ell_p$ or any other specific type of attack. (see Section~\ref{sec: alg_detail} and Figure~\ref{fig: overview_result})

 $\bullet$ We demonstrate that RAILS improves robustness of existing methods for different types of attacks (Figure~\ref{fig: overview_result}).
-Specifically, RAILS improves robustness against PGD attack by $\geq 5.62\%/12.5\%/10.32\%$ for the MNIST, SVHN, and CIFAR-10 datasets (Table~\ref{tab2: acc_overall}).
-Furthermore, we show that RAILS life-long learning process provides a $2.3\%$ robustness improvement with only $5\%$ augmentation of the training data (Table~\ref{tab4: acc_cnn_hard}).
+In particular, RAILS improves robustness against the highly damaging PGD attack by $\geq 5.62\%/12.5\%/10.32\%/8.39\%$ for the MNIST, SVHN, CIFAR-10 and CIFAR-100 datasets (Table~\ref{tab2: acc_overall}).
+Furthermore, we show that the RAILS implementation of life-long learning with training data augmentation yields a $2.3\%$ robustness improvement with only $5\%$ augmentation of the training data (Table~\ref{tab4: acc_cnn_hard}).

 $\bullet$ RAILS is the first adversarial defense framework to be based on the biology of the adaptive immune system.
 In particular: (a) RAILS computationally emulates the principal mechanisms of the immune response (Figure~\ref{fig: bio_comp}); and (b) our computational and biological experiments demonstrate the fidelity of the emulation - the learning patterns of RAILS and the immune system are closely aligned (Figure~\ref{fig: curves_bio_rails}).